e33io/reference-wiki/installation-docs/arch-i3-installation.md

 # Arch i3 Installation

 The steps below work well with an [Arch](https://wiki.archlinux.org/title/Archinstall) "Minimal" (Profile > Type > Minimal) installation, and will install [i3](https://i3wm.org) with my [custom configurations and theming](https://github.com/e33io/dotfiles), along with a good base set of applications.
-The default configuration is for use with HiDPI monitors (192 dpi settings for 2x scaling) and desktop-type computers, but there are options at the end of the script that let you change to non-HiDPI monitors (96 dpi settings for 1x scaling), and/or change to laptop-type (battery powered) computer settings.
+The default configuration is for use with HiDPI monitors (192 dpi settings for 2x scaling), but there is an option at the end of the script that lets you change to standard HD monitors (96 dpi settings for 1x scaling).
 View my [custom keybindings](https://github.com/e33io/reference-wiki/tree/main/keybindings/i3-keybindings.md) to use session.

 &nbsp;